 Trees submitted as nominees for the Big Tree Registry must be measured with circumference in inches, and height and crown spread to the nearest foot.
 The total of these measurements is the points awarded to a particular tree.
-A champion tree has accumulated the most points.
-If two trees of the same species have identical scores, the tree with the largest trunk circumference becomes champion.

-- On a 12-inch ruler, mark the 1-inch and 10-inch lines with tape.
+- On a 12" ruler, mark the 1" and 10" lines with tape.